AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 Inside the zip to download are present:
 1) A folder called "sonar-wekanose-plugin-tools" that contains:
-    a) A folder called "Algorithms" that contains all the algorithms previously trained with WekaNose to analyze the projects.
+    1.a) A folder called "Algorithms" that contains all the algorithms previously trained with WekaNose to analyze the projects.
       It's possible to add personal algorithms (obviously calculated with WekaNose) to this folder.
-    b) A file called "AddExternalDependencies.properties" to be used if not all the dependencies of the project analyzed in the .pom file are specified.
+    1.b) A file called "AddExternalDependencies.properties" to be used if not all the dependencies of the project analyzed in the .pom file are specified.
 To insert a dependency in this file, just specify the entire path of the dependency.
 Examples of insertion and further information can be found within the same file.
-    c) The JCodeOdor JAR.
+    1.c) The JCodeOdor JAR.
-    d) After the first SonarQube run will appear a new folder called Analysis that is used to contains all the files created during the analysis.
+    1.d) After the first SonarQube run will appear a new folder called Analysis that is used to contains all the files created during the analysis.
 2) The Sonar-WekaNose-Plugin JAR.